SEB-10-Bahrain/seb-installfest-early-2024/windows-10/README.md

 #### I do not have any of the above errors

-Reach out to your instructional team for further guidance.
+Reach out to your installfest point of contact for further guidance.

 ## Creating a user account